Section 4: Student Conduct Procedures

 - Have the opportunity to make a closing statement.

 - The Student Conduct System encourages student involvement in the conduct proceedings and relies on full and open discussion of cases with all parties concerned in order to render a fair judgment.
 The Student Conduct System is administrative in nature and, as such, is not considered a court of law where formal rules of process, procedure or technical rules of evidence apply.
 (See the University's supplemental policy "Double Jurisdiction: What does it mean and what are the implications?" for further information.)

 - Referrals involving multiple students for the same incident will be resolved at one hearing.

-- Hearings are regarded as confidential and closed to all but the principals of the case, their witnesses, their advisor and the Office of Conflict Resolution & Civic Responsibility.
+- Hearings are regarded as confidential and closed to all but the principals of the case, their witnesses, their advisor and Community Standards.
 Student Conduct Body Members in-training may observe.

 - An official audio recording will be made of the proceedings.
 This recording is the property of the University and will not be duplicated or released.
 Participants are prohibited from making their own recording during the hearing (including but not limited to audio, photographic and/or written recording).
-The Referred Party and Referring Party may submit a written request to the Office of Conflict Resolution & Civic Responsibility for permission to listen to the official audio recording in a supervised location on campus.
+The Referred Party and Referring Party may submit a written request to Community Standards for permission to listen to the official audio recording in a supervised location on campus.
 An official written transcript can be provided by the University at the requesting party’s expense.